 The Passover Feast came about when God had placed a curse on the Egyptians that took the life of all the firstborn in their country, even of livestock.

 Then Jesus came as the "Lamb of God" and gave His life as the ultimate sacrifice to pay for all sin.
-No other lamb would need to be sacrificed again.
+Never again would there be a need to sacrifice a lamb.
 Jesus was Deity!
 He, "God the Son" had given His life to pay for all the sins of the world.

-While attempting to convey this to the Jews Jesus made reference to, "partaking," or, "of eating of His body and His blood."
+While attempting to convey this to the Jews, Jesus referred, "partaking," or, "of eating of His body and His blood."
 This was to help them understand that He was now the "Sacrificial Lamb," and that after His death, the New Covenant would take effect.

-However, as we will see in our next study, this was totally rejected.
+However, as we will see in our next study, this was rejected.

 VERSE 33: "For the bread of God is he who comes down from heaven and gives life to the world."

 Jesus "the Bread of God," was sent for the world.
 Regardless of nationality or race, Christians are all Brothers and Sisters in Him.
 (John 3:16).